gwaldron/osgearth/docs/source/references/earthfile.rst

             <gamma rgb="1.3">
             ...

 You can chain multiple color filters together.
-Please refer to colorfilters_ for details on color filters.
+Please refer to :doc:`/references/colorfilters` for details on color filters.